Men's health and TRT for Long Beach. Sixteen miles down the 405, when 'closer' hasn't worked.

 Reading the two apart is most of the work.
 Once the cortisol curve is unwound and the sleep picture gets accurate attention, the protocol that actually fits the patient gets a lot smaller — and a lot more effective — than the protocol any prior provider wrote based on the testosterone number alone.

-Same doctor every visit.
+Same doctor, every visit.
 From Long Beach to your follow-up.

 The questions Long Beach patients ask most before the first visit.